Open Date: March 22, 2021Final Filing Date: Continuous

 Characteristics of the Ideal Candidate:

-- Provide treatments to adults, children or adolescents with various mental disabilities ranging from serious mental illness to dysfunctional behavior patterns including victims of sexual and physical abuse.
+- Provide treatment to adults, children or adolescents with various mental disabilities ranging from serious mental illness to dysfunctional behavior patterns including victims of sexual and physical abuse.

 - In conjunction with the consumer, develop realistic, attainable and measurable service plans and facilitate their attainment.

-- Evaluate the degree of community functioning or emotional distress of consumers.
+- Evaluate the degree of community functioning and/or emotional distress of consumers.

-- Communicate effectively orally and in writing and able to complete work using electronic format.
+- Communicate effectively orally and in writing and be able to complete work using electronic format.

-- Ensure time sensitive documentation submitted within established guidelines.
+- Ensure time sensitive documentation submitted with established guidelines.

 - Demonstrate cultural humility